FP Crown LogoFP Crown Logo

 What Is a Group Order?

 With a group order, instead of collecting everyone's info and paying up front, you get a link you can share with your chapter.
 People click the link, pick what they want, and check out individually.
+Here’s a sample of what shows up when you click a group order link:

 No spreadsheets, no collecting payment, and you don’t have to do the math.
 The important thing to remember is that the purchase only goes through once enough people order.

-Compare that to a regular (or bulk) order, where one person (we’re looking at you, Apparel Chair) submits everything at once—quantities, sizes, payment—all in one big go.
+Compare that to a regular (or bulk) order, where one person (we’re looking at you, Apparel Chair) submits everything at once - quantities, sizes, payment - all in one big go.
 That means you have to know exactly who wants what before placing the order and often have to coordinate payment from multiple people, all at once.

 When Should I Use a Group Order?